 Weight - 1.0 Lb. per tile

 Recommended Uses - Designer Grip-Loc tiles are truly built to be a multi-use durable floor tile.
-These tiles are most commonly used as locker room shower matting however they have also been used successfully as a flooring option in boats, as decking tiles, in laundry rooms, kennels, and workstations.
+These tiles are most commonly used as locker room shower matting however they have also been used successfully as a flooring option in boats, in laundry rooms, kennels, and workstations.
 They also have been successfully used as shelf liners for bars and workshops.

 Designer Grip-Loc locker room tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: